We acknowledge one baptism for the forgiveness of sins.

 Those who believe that baptism saves a person say that a person should only be baptized once.
 To do so a second time amounts to a denial of the effects of the first baptism.

-As we saw in the last section, many churches today will re-baptize a believer if their previous baptism was done as an infant.
-Some individuals accept their infant baptism as a symbol of what happened in their life later and choose not to be re-baptized.
+As we saw in the last section, many churches today will re-baptize a believer if they were previous baptized as an infant.
+Conversely, some individuals accept their infant baptism as a symbol of what happened in their life later and choose not to be re-baptized.

 There are also individuals who have chosen to be re-baptized if they doubt their salvation at the time of their conversion or if they were too young when they were baptized to remember it.
 Others have been known to be baptized again in the Jordan River on a trip to Israel.